 Preschool

-Three's preschool and the multi-age preschool offers three, four and five-year-old children a variety of site and programming options, including two and three day classes.
+Three's and multi-age preschool offers three, four and five-year-old children a variety of site and programming options, including two and three day classes.
 Some classes provide an option for parents to register for a parent discussion group as part of the class registration.
 Childcare will be provided if you wish to register for the parent discussion group and your child does not attend preschool at the same time as the group meets.
 Childcare will also be provided for other siblings ages birth to five years.

 Four's Pre-K is an exciting time for children as they work to develop abilities and independence that will help prepare them for Kindergarten and beyond.
 The Four's Pre-K program is for four-year-old's one year prior to starting kindergarten.
 Children must be age four on or before Sept.
 1. The program is located at most elementary school sites and offers programming five days per week with morning and afternoon half-day options.
 Parents are responsible for their child's transportation to and from school.